-- multiple, conflicting and changing laws and regulations such as those relating to privacy, data protection and cybersecurity, tax laws, export and import restrictions, employment laws, regulatory requirements and other governmental approvals, permits and licenses; - failure by us to obtain and maintain regulatory approvals for the commercialization of our product candidates in various countries; - · rejection or qualification of foreign clinical trial data by the competent authorities of other countries; - additional potentially relevant third-party patent rights; - complexities and difficulties in obtaining, maintaining, protecting and enforcing our intellectual property rights; - difficulties in staffing and managing foreign operations; - complexities associated with managing multiple payor reimbursement regimes, government payors or patient self-pay systems; - limits in our ability to penetrate international markets;
+- multiple, conflicting and changing laws and regulations such as those relating to privacy, data protection and cybersecurity, tax laws, exp and import restrictions, employment laws, regulatory requirements and other governmental approvals, permits and licenses; - failure by us to obtain and maintain regulatory approvals for the commercialization of our product candidates in various countries; - rejection or qualification of foreign clinical trial data by the competent authorities of other countries; - additional potentially relevant third-party patent rights; - complexities and difficulties in obtaining, maintaining, protecting and enforcing our intellectual property rights; - difficulties in staffing and managing foreign operations; - complexities associated with managing multiple payor reimbursement regimes, government payors or patient self-pay systems; - limits in our ability to penetrate international markets; - financial risks, such as longer payment cycles, difficulty collecting accounts receivable, the impact of local and regional financial crises c demand and payment for our products and exposure to foreign currency exchange rate fluctuations; - natural disasters, political and economic instability, including wars, terrorism and political unrest, outbreak of disease, boycotts, curtailme of trade and other business restrictions;

-- financial risks, such as longer payment cycles, difficulty collecting accounts receivable, the impact of local and regional financial crises of demand and payment for our products and exposure to foreign currency exchange rate fluctuations; - natural disasters, political and economic instability, including wars, terrorism and political unrest, outbreak of disease (including the COVID-19 pandemic), boycotts, curtailment of trade and other business restrictions; - · certain expenses including, among others, expenses for travel, translation and insurance; and - regulatory and compliance risks that relate to anti-corruption compliance and record-keeping that may fall within the purview of the U.S. Foreign Corrupt Practices Act, its accounting provisions or its anti-bribery provisions or provisions of anti-corruption or anti-bribery law in other countries.
+- certain expenses including, among others, expenses for travel, translation and insurance; and - regulatory and compliance risks that relate to anti-corruption compliance and record-keeping that may fall within the purview of the U.S. Foreign Corrupt Practices Act, its accounting provisions or its anti-bribery provisions or provisions of anti-corruption or anti-bribery law in other countries, including China among other countries.

+In addition, legislative proposals are pending that, if enacted, could negatively impact U.S. funding for certain biotechnology providers having relationships with foreign adversaries or which pose a threat to national security.
+The potential downstream adverse impacts on entities having only commercial relationships with any impacted biotechnology providers is unknown by may include supply chain disruptions or delays.
 Any of these factors could harm our ongoing international operations and supply chain, as well as any future international expansion and operations and, consequently, our business, financial condition, prospects and results of operations.